goeaway/CheckoutPaymentAPI/README.md

 ### Application logging

 The application makes use of Serilog to log events to a rolling file.
 All application errors are logged but some important actions, such as saving a new payment, are logged too.
-Find the log in the application's executing directory, or with the command shown in the [docker README]() if you're running in docker.
+Find the log in the application's executing directory, or with the command shown in the [deploy README](https://github.com/goeaway/CheckoutPaymentAPI/blob/master/Deploy/README.md) if you're running in docker.

 ### API Client